Remi-Coulom/joedb/README.md

 interface to data, and does not match the low-level nature of C++ programming.

 Joedb aims to offer an alternative to using SQL from C++, by providing a direct low-level access to data.
-As shown in the diagram below, the database schema is compiled into C++ code.
+As shown in the diagram below, joedb compiles the database schema into C++ code.
 Applications using this code can then manipulate a file like a C++ container.

 ![Diagram](doc/source/images/joedb.svg)